Republican Sen. Rob Portman of Ohio won’t seek reelection

 “Our country is very polarized,” Portman said, adding that Trump did not help with the polarization.
 “It’s shirts and skins right now.
 We need to tone it down.”

+While Portman twice won election to the Senate by landslide margins, his departure could open up a Democratic opportunity.
+But Portman noted that Ohio’s statewide government offices are dominated by Republicans and there are no shortage of potential candidates.
+Trump carried the state twice.

-Portman, who turned 65 last month, is among establishment Republicans who clearly struggled with supporting Trump.
+Portman, who turned 65 last month, is among establishment Republicans who struggled with supporting Trump.
 Once dubbed “The Loyal Soldier” in a front-page profile story in his hometown Cincinnati Enquirer, Portman usually supported Trump in carefully worded statements.
 After Trump called the presidential election rigged, Portman said Trump had a right to a probe of any irregularities.

 But in the immediate aftermath of the Jan.
 6 insurrection at the U.S. Capitol, Portman said Trump needed to go on national TV to address his supporters and tell them to refrain from violence.